Escape the hustle and bustle and get closer to nature without having to leave the city.

 But how can you as a visitor experience Cardiff as a green city?

-There is a plenty of opportunities for those who enjoy the outdoor life.
+There is plenty of opportunities for those who enjoy the outdoor life.
 All year round, you can not only enjoy the easy access to countryside and blue flag beaches, but also benefit from local parklands and good quality open spaces.

 The largest and most famous- Bute Park is probably the city’s most pleasant sun-trap break spot.
 Stretching right across the city, the park is blossoming with green space, a perfect place to spend a lazy afternoon.
 And if you happen to come at the right time of year you will find it hosting some of the biggest festivals in Cardiff.